isomerpages/enterprisesg-cpso/index.md

 ---
 layout: homepage
 title: Consumer Product Safety Office
-description: Find out more about product safety regulations and how the Consumer Product Safety Office safeguards consumers
+description: The Consumer Product Safety Office (CPSO) is an office overseen by Enterprise Singapore that is responsible for implementing the Consumer Protection (Safety Requirements) Regulations (CPSR).
 image: /images/isomer-logo.svg
 permalink: /
 notification: Please spare 5mins to fill out a survey by clicking <a href =